Local AI (optional)

 | **Subconscious** | small chat model | `src/openhuman/subconscious/executor.rs` - background evaluation loop. |

-Each of these is a **per-feature opt-in flag**.
+Each of these is an explicit opt-in.
 Turning on local AI does not silently route everything through it, you choose the workloads.

 | Workload | Why cloud |